kishankumar07/dataStructuresAndAlgorithms/Sorting algorithms/bubble sort/dowhile.md

  Average case = O (n^2) when elements are randomly arranged

  best case - O (n) , when the array is already sorted, so only one time traversal will be there to check all are sorted.

+ Space complexity :
+ Bubble sorting is an inplace sorting so no temporary array is created for the sorting process.

+ Space complexity is O (1).
+Because only a constant space for temp and flag is taken and

+Remember that bubble sorting modifies the original array instead of an additional temporary array created in between, thus it is called inplace sorting.